bluesky-social/atproto-website/content/guides/data-repos.md

   <tr>
    <td><strong>DIDs</strong>
    </td>
    <td><a href="https://w3c.github.io/did-core/">Decentralized IDs (DIDs)</a> identify data repositories.
 They are broadly used as user IDs, but since every user has one data repository then a DID can be considered a reference to a data repository.
-The format of a DID varies by the “DID method” used but all DIDs ultimately resolve to a keypair and list of service providers.
+The format of a DID varies by the “DID method” used but all DIDs ultimately resolve to a keypair and a list of service providers.
 This keypair can sign commits to the data repository, or it can authorize UCAN keypairs which then sign commits (see “Permissioning”).
    </td>
   </tr>
   <tr>